unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/basic-authentication.md

 To set up a basic authentication, simply define `type:` as `basic_auth` and include the appropriate values in `user()` and `password()` in the `apply` section.
 All future HTTP requests made through the connector will contain the values defined in the `apply:` block.

+> Our user() and password() helper functions are already base64 encoded behind the scenes so you needn't have to worry about that!

 This means that in the snippet above, every HTTP request made in the connector would have the `user` and `password` attached in the header to help authenticate that specific request.

 # Variations of basic authentication